Time Series Analysis in Geophysics (codes included)

 Next Tutorial

 We have loaded the data and visualized it.
 But we can see that our data has some trend and seasonality.
-In the future tutorial, we will learn how to remove that.
+In the next tutorial we will learn how to filter and smooth the data to separate those components.

 Disclaimer of liability